United States Department of Homeland Security: Employee morale

 The low scores were attributed to concerns about basic supervision, management and leadership within the agency.
 Examples from the survey reveal most concerns are about promotion and pay increase based on merit, dealing with poor performance, rewarding creativity and innovation, leadership generating high levels of motivation in the workforce, recognition for doing a good job, lack of satisfaction with various component policies and procedures and lack of information about what is going on with the organization.

 DHS is the only large federal agency to score below 50% in overall survey rankings.
 It was last of large federal agencies in 2014 with 44.0% and fell even lower in 2015 at 43.1%, again last place.
 DHS continued to rank at the bottom in 2019, prompting congressional inquiries into the problem.
-High work load resulting from chronic staff shortage, particularly in Customs and Border Protection, has contributed to low morale, as have scandals and intense negative public opinion heightened by immigration policies of the Obama administration.
+High work load resulting from chronic staff shortage, particularly in Customs and Border Protection, has contributed to low morale, as have scandals and intense negative public opinion heightened by immigration policies of the Trump administration.
+Between 2005 and 2024, DHS has ranked last or second-to-last 13 times.

 DHS has struggled to retain women, who complain of overt and subtle misogyny.